mothcrown/MarvelComicsAndCharacters/README.md

 Choose your favourite Marvel comic and your favourite Marvel character using a so-so HTML/Javascript interface with access to the Marvel API.

-Pls don't steal my key ok ok
+Pls don't steal my key ok? ok

 _$mothcrown._